gerritt-luoma/realtime-embedded-systems-assignment-1/README.md

 }
 ```

-> Download and run the examples for creation of 2 threads provided by incdecthread, as well as Linux/simplethread-affinity-fifo.
+> B: Download and run the examples for creation of 2 threads provided by incdecthread, as well as Linux/simplethread-affinity-fifo.
 Describe POSIX API functions used by reading POSIX manual pages as needed and commenting your version of this code.
 Note that this starter example code - testdigest.c is an example that makes use of and sem_post and sem_wait and you can use semaphores to synchronize the increment/decrement and other concurrent threading code.
 Try to make the increment/decrement deterministic (always in the same order).
 You can make thread execution deterministic two ways – by using SCHED_FIFO priorities or by using semaphores.
 Try both and compare methods to make the order deterministic and compare your results.

 Pthread functions used by the provided examples:
 - `pthread_create()`